Darnell Mooney Player Prop Bets for NFL Week 9 | Chicago vs. Pittsburgh 11/8/2021

 Matchup vs. Pittsburgh

-- The Steelers have the NFL's 14th-ranked pass defense this season, giving up 256.3 yards per game through the air.
+- The 256.3 yards per game the Steelers are allowing through the air makes them the NFL's 14th-ranked pass defense.

-- The Steelers have allowed 11 touchdowns through the air (1.6 per game).
-They are eighth in the NFL in that category.
+- The Steelers have surrendered 11 touchdowns through the air (1.6 per game).
+They are eighth in the league in that category.

 Recent Performances

-- In last week's matchup with the 49ers, Mooney caught six passes for 64 yards while being targeted nine times.
+- Mooney put together a 64-yard performance against the 49ers last week on six catches while being targeted nine times.

-- Over his last three outings, Mooney has put up 49.3 yards per game with one touchdown, reeling in 13 passes on 22 targets.
+- Over his last three outings, Mooney has racked up 49.3 yards per game with one touchdown, hauling in 13 passes on 22 targets.

 Mooney's Chicago Teammates